CIDC-FM

-CIDC-FM (103.5 FM, Z103.5) is a radio station licensed to Orangeville, Ontario.
-Owned by Evanov Communications, the station broadcasts a rhythmic contemporary format targeting the Greater Toronto Area.
+CIDC-FM (103.5 FM, "Z103.5") is a radio station licensed to Orangeville, Ontario, Canada.
+Owned by Evanov Communications, the station broadcasts a rhythmic contemporary format targeting Dufferin County and parts of the Greater Toronto Area.
 Its studios are located on Dundas Street West in the Eatonville neighbourhood in the Etobicoke district of Toronto.

-CIDC has historically been known for having a dance and electronic-leaning playlist.
+CIDC has historically broadcast an electronic dance music-leaning format; it has regularly featured DJ mixshows as part of its schedule, and has also sponsored local electronic music events and compilation albums.
 CIDC held a 2.0 share of the market in Numeris's Spring 2018 ratings.

-Due to its signal location near Orangeville, the station rimshots Barrie, Kitchener, and Downtown Toronto.
-The station has often marketed itself as a Toronto station, while Evanov made repeated attempts to move or otherwise modify CIDC's signal to better serve the GTA, almost all of which were denied by the CRTC for neglecting its city of license and contravening its competitive licensing process.
+In addition to Orangeville, its signal covers Barrie and Kitchener, rimshots Downtown Toronto, and can be heard as far north as Bracebridge, Ontario, and as far south as Niagara Falls, Ontario.
+Due to this coverage, Evanov has often promoted CIDC as being a Toronto station, and has made repeated attempts to move or modify CIDC's signal to better serve the GTA; almost all of these requests were denied by the CRTC for neglecting its formal city of licence.
 The CRTC also reprimanded CIDC for not specifically devoting enough on-air community interest programming, news, sports and information specific to Orangeville or Dufferin County, as specified in its original approval.